 Thou shall not download strange files

 Humans are almost as inquisitive as our feline friends.
 But we all know what curiosity did to the cat.
-Cyber criminals like to play on our emotions and tease us with links that we feel compelled to open.
+Cybercriminals like to play on our emotions and tease us with links that we feel compelled to open.
 However, we must resist those urges to “find out how you can make £50,000 from the comfort of your home” as they are most likely scams designed to manipulate you into downloading damaging malware.
 These links could come in the form of an email, a social post or even a fake website.
-And just because the link has been sent by your best mate, don’t assume that it is true as their account may have been compromised.
+And just because the link has been sent by your uncle, don’t assume that it is true as their account may have been compromised.

 Thou shall never reveal too much online

 The rise of social media has made it easy for us to document every detail of our daily lives.
 From going to a festival, having drinks after work with colleagues or travelling abroad, there are numerous channels that allow us to share our stories with the world.
 While most of your followers will love to see you living your best life, there could be a few unsavoury characters in your followers’ list who may use that information to break into your house or even stalk you.